 - Offset canes

-Standard canes have a single tip at the bottom.
-Multi-tip tripod canes have three tips at the end, while quad canes have four tips (see photo).
+Standard canes have a single tip at the end of the cane (bottom).
+Multi-tip tripod canes have three tips at the end, while quad canes have four rubber tips (see photo).

 The tip is what touches the ground and gives you better support.
 For the best safety and stability, the tip should be made of rubber or another non-slip material.